Will PEX Piping Burst When It Freezes?

 Frozen copper pipe bursting

 Are you concerned that your PEX pipes will burst if the water inside them freezes?
+Were you affected by the 2021-2022 freezes in Texas?

 Does PEX Piping Have Advantages In Freezing Temperatures?

-Freeze Tolerance Features of PEX tubing include:
+Freeze Tolerance Features of PEX Tubing

 PEX retains flexibility down to at least -40°C